maximelebreton/quick-javascript-switcher/README.md

 ## How to install

+The easiest way is to download it from the [Chrome Web Store][webstore].

-[Download the .zip extension][zip-extension], go to the [Extensions page][chrome-extensions], open the Developer mode, and click on "Load unpacked extension".
+Alternatively, you can [download the .zip extension][zip-extension], go to the [Extensions page][chrome-extensions], open the Developer mode, and click on "Load unpacked extension".
-Find the extension folder, and press *ok*.
+Find the extension folder, and press OK.

-## In love with QJS?
+## In love with QJS2?

 Please consider a contribution to support continued development and maintenance.